 Due to the various instrumentation systems, the sampling times were correlated to instrumentation times on Eastern Standard Time (EST).
-During the test program, Eastern Daylight Time (EDT) was one hour later than EST (i.e., 8:00 am EDT = 7:00 am EST).
+During the test program, Eastern Daylight Time (EDT) was the same as EST (i.e., 8:00 am EDT = 8:00 am EST).
 Refer to Appendix D for operating data.